anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-16.md

-# Module 16: (Optional) Run a Python Notebook on the User Managed Notebook instance on Vertex AI Workbench
+# Module 16: (Optional) Run a Python Notebook (Google Trends Analysis) on the User Managed Notebook instance on Vertex AI Workbench

 This module is not Terraform related.
 In module 15, we created a User Managed Notebook instance on Vertex AI Workbench and uploaded a Google Trends notebook to the instance as part of a post startup script.
 In this module, we will just run the notebook.
 This module is entirely optional.